neuralmagic/deepsparse/examples/aws-marketplace/README.md

 limitations under the License.
 -->

-# **Getting Started with DeepSparse via the AWS Marketplace**
+# **Getting Started With DeepSparse via the AWS Marketplace**

-Neural Magic’s DeepSparse Inference Runtime can be deployed directly from the AWS Marketplace.
+Neural Magic’s DeepSparse is an inference runtime that can be deployed directly from the AWS Marketplace.
 DeepSparse supports more than 60 different EC2 instance types and sizes, allowing you to quickly deploy the infrastructure that works best for your use case, based on cost and performance.

 An EC2 instance integrated with DeepSparse can be launched via the AWS console or programmatically via Python.
-For the console workflow, please follow the guide in our [blog](https://neuralmagic.com/blog/neural-magics-deepsparse-inference-runtime-now-available-in-the-aws-marketplace/).
+For the console workflow, follow the guide in our [blog](https://neuralmagic.com/blog/neural-magics-deepsparse-inference-runtime-now-available-in-the-aws-marketplace/).
 If you are interested in configuring and launching an instance with DeepSparse in Python, follow the step-by-step guide below.

 You will need access to the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) version 2.X that is [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) and the [Boto3](https://github.com/boto/boto3) library.